Azure/azure-rest-api-specs/specification/security/resource-manager/readme.md

     from: onPremiseIotSensors.json
     where: $.definitions.OnPremiseIotSensor
     reason: The resource is managed in a subscription level (instead of inside a resource group)
+  - suppress: TopLevelResourcesListByResourceGroup
+    from: iotAlertTypes.json
+    where: $.definitions.IotAlertType
+    reason: The resource is managed in a subscription level (instead of inside a resource group)
+  - suppress: TopLevelResourcesListByResourceGroup
+    from: iotRecommendationTypes.json
+    where: $.definitions.IotRecommendationType
+    reason: The resource is managed in a subscription level (instead of inside a resource group)
 ```

 ### Basic Information